Celiac Disease and Grief - Grieving a Life Without Celiac

 Finding out you have celiac disease brings up a lot of different emotions and responses for everyone.
-Some people are relieved to finally have answers for their digestive woes, others are shocked because they never even noticed anything was terribly wrong.
+Some people are relieved to finally have answers for their digestive woes.
+Other people are shocked because they never even knew something was wrong.

-Regardless, I think often most people diagnosed with celiac disease fail to grieve a life a without an autoimmune disease.
+Regardless, often people diagnosed with celiac disease fail to grieve a life a without an autoimmune disease.
 Because a celiac diagnosis, is a lifelong diagnosis.
 People don’t grow out of celiac disease, they live with it for life, which means they have to live gluten-free for life.

 And living gluten-free doesn’t just mean eating gluten-free, no. Food is more than that, food is culture, tradition, memories, family, comfort, pleasure, and more.
 Food isn’t just fuel and shifting our diet from the cultural norm to the culturally rare, disrupts a lot.